 Our free QuickBooks course consists of seven lessons.

 Lesson 1: Setting Up QuickBooks

 In this lesson, you will learn how to set up key areas of QuickBooks like bank and credit card accounts, invoice templates, products and services, and the chart of accounts.
 By the time you complete this QuickBooks online tutorial, you will be ready to start using QuickBooks to manage all of your income and expenses.

-The features and settings that you will make decisions for in this lesson will affect every area of QuickBooks.
-For example, setting up the default payment terms for customer invoices and vendor bills as well as turning on inventory quantity and cost tracking are just a few examples of what takes place in this lesson.
+The features and settings that you choose in this lesson will affect every area of QuickBooks.
+For example, you will set the default payment terms for customer invoices and vendor bills.
+You will also choose whether to turn on inventory quantity and cost tracking.

 The Setting Up QuickBooks lesson includes the following tutorials: